redwoodjs/redwoodjs-com-archive/README.md

 The content for the tutorial is pulled from TUTORIAL.md in this repo.

-Other documentation is pulled from various READMEs in the main [redwoodjs/redwood](https://github.com/redwoodjs/redwood) repo.
+Other documentation is pulled from various READMEs in the main [redwoodjs/redwood](https://github.com/redwoodjs/redwood) repo (see `lib/build.js`, the `SECTIONS` constant).

 ## Local Development